If you’re like me, you love French toast. It’s one of those recipes that is perfect for a weekend breakfast or brunch.

-There’s nothing quite like the smell of french toast in the morning.
-There’s also nothing more frustrating than taking a bite of soggy french toast.
-Here are a few tricks for cooking your french toast to perfection.
+There’s nothing quite like the smell of French toast in the morning.
+Nothing is more frustrating than taking a bite of soggy French toast.
+Here are a few tricks for cooking your French toast to perfection.

-Place on a Rack to Warm: Immediately after removing your french toast from the pan, either serve instantly or place it on a rack and into the oven to keep warm.
+Place on a Rack to Warm: Immediately after removing your French toast from the pan, serve instantly or place it on a rack and into the oven to keep warm.